 Debt Consolidation Tips & Strategies

-- Maximize Your Credit Standing: Whether you’re using a personal loan, a balance transfer credit card, or home equity as a consolidation tool, having the best possible credit standing will make the road to recovery a much smoother and less expensive one.
-Your credit standing signals to lenders how financially trustworthy you are and dictates your likelihood of approval as well as the rates you’ll pay.
+- Maximize Your Credit Standing: Whether you use a personal loan, a balance transfer credit card, or home equity to consolidate debt, having the best possible credit standing will make the road to recovery smoother and less expensive.
+Your credit standing signals to lenders how financially trustworthy you are and plays a big part in whether you get approved and what rates you pay.
 You can read more about maximizing your credit in WalletHub’s Credit Improvement Guide.

-- Use a Debt Calculator: In order to determine if debt consolidation is feasible, let alone beneficial, you must figure out how much your monthly payment will be, how long it will take to pay off, and how much you’ll wind up paying in finance charges.
-A debt calculator will not only help you with that, it will also tell you whether or not you can save money with a different credit card or loan offer.
+- Use a Debt Calculator: In order to determine if debt consolidation is possible, let alone beneficial, you must figure out how much your monthly payment will be, how long your total debt will take to pay off, and how much you’ll wind up paying in finance charges.
+A debt calculator can help you determine those things, as well as tell you whether or not you can save money with a different credit card or loan offer.

-- Make a Budget: Debt consolidation will prove meaningless if you don’t adopt sustainable spending habits as well.
-You can’t solve old problems if new ones are continually cropping up, after all.
-So, rank-order your expenses (including debt payments) and eradicate anything that would cause your spending to exceed your take-home.
+- Make a Budget: Debt consolidation will prove meaningless if you don’t develop good spending habits as well.
+You can’t solve old problems if new ones are constantly cropping up, after all.
+So, make a list of your expenses (including debt payments) in order of importance and cut out anything that would cause your spending to exceed the money you make.

 - Use the Island Approach: The Island Approach is a method that involves using separate accounts for different types of credit card transactions.
-By carrying your revolving balances on one credit card and using another card for normal, everyday expenses that you pay in full, you’ll reduce the amount of interest you pay and garner a better understanding of your spending and payment habits.
-For example, if finance charges ever make their way onto your everyday plastic, then you’ll know you’re spending beyond your means and need to cut back.
+By carrying your revolving balances on one credit card and using another card for normal, everyday expenses that you pay in full, you’ll reduce the amount of interest you pay.
+You’ll also get a better understanding of your spending and payment habits.
+For example, if you ever find interest charges on your everyday credit card account, then you’ll know you’re spending beyond your means and need to cut back.